DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 A4.
 Comprehensive review

 On 4 September 2012, the Prime Minister signed a circular on procedures aimed at taking into account disability in every bill.
-Another circular dated 4 July 2014 put emphasis on the necessity of a review of every bill aimed at inserting specific disposals concerning disabled persons when required and of the elaboration of a 'diagnosis record' in the scope of the elaboration of every bill.
+It put emphasis on the necessity of a review of every bill aimed at inserting specific disposals concerning disabled persons when required and of the elaboration of a 'diagnosis record' in the scope of the elaboration of every bill.
 The Inter-Ministerial Committee for disability designed a disability correspondent in every cabinet and every Ministry in charge of ensuring the respect of these circulars.
 However, this principle is not included in the law and only relates to bills, that is to say, to texts proposed by the Prime Minister on behalf of the Government and not to legislative drafts proposed by the Parliament; the ministries may also avoid it when they consider that it is not justified.

 A5.
 Focal point